ridmaur/TL13/alexa/README.md

 1. Click on **Invocation**.
 2. It should read *adobe summit lab* as the Skill Invocation Name.
 3. Modify it to a skill invocation name, unique for your seat, e.g. `adobe summit seat zero one` (in case you are in seat 01).
 Note that an invocation name can only contain words.
+4. Click on **Save Model** and then on **Build Model** to rebuild the model.
+Wait until you see that the build is completed successfully.
+Then you're ready to test the skill.

 ### Test Your Skill